lookthis664/Osint-tools-colibris/README.md

 !!Update of the 11/08/2023!!
 I've changed the interface to make it easier to understand.
 For the moment there are two commands: "py main.py -u {username}" and -h.
 I'll tell you about the new interface tomorrow!

+!!Update of the 12/08/2023!!
+I created my own library to make my script faster.
+Now a "modules" file has been created.
+I also need to work on the "async def" and my email module.
+I'll see what I can do later, but I'm taking my time.
+Here is the new display

 If you have any questions or special requests, please send a message to the following discord number: 923974093915717632